Contents

 Results alignment

-By result alignment, we mean the process to validate the savings with the different stakeholders.
+By result alignment, we mean validating the savings with the different stakeholders.

 Let’s say you implemented the centralized purchasing process.
 Your team negotiated a central contract that resulted in 10% cost savings.

-Do all departments, business units agree with those savings?
+Do all departments and business units agree with those savings?

-Usually, this alignment needs to be done with the finance team, but businesses need to buy in the value delivered by this process.
+Usually, this alignment must be done with the finance team, but businesses must buy in the value delivered by this process.

 We recommend you do this after the first significant cost savings negotiation.